netxms/netxms-doc/admin/log-monitoring.rst

             * ``UCS-4``
             * ``UCS-4LE``
             * ``UCS-4BE``

        When using ``UCS-2`` or ``UCS-4`` values, the endianness of the system will be detected automatically.

      - By default, the parser will attempt to detect the encoding by scanning the file`s BOM.
    * - preallocated
-     - Should be set when log file is prealocated(filled with zeros) before logs get written into it.
+     - Should be set when log file is preallocated(filled with zeros) before logs get written into it.
      - 0
    * - snapshot
      - Create VSS snapshot and uses snapshot file for parsing.
 Can be used when log is opened by other application as exclusive open.
 Windows only.
 Can highly increase CPU usage.
      - 0
    * - keepOpen
      - Defines if the file is kept open or reopened on each parsing iteration.
      - 1
    * - ignoreModificationTime
      - Ignores modification time of log file
      - 0

 .. _log-monitoring-macros:

 Macros